 17. Gifts for Others

-From swanky birthday dinners to holiday gifts to wedding presents, most of us tend to spend a chunk of change every month to make others happy.
+From swanky birthday dinners to holiday gifts to wedding presents, you may spend a chunk of change every year to make others happy.
 It can help to save for the costs of gifts all year round.
-Try adding a “presents” line to your budget, whether or not you give gifts every single month of the year.
+You can do this by estimating how much you expect to spend in this category for the year and then break it down into a monthly expense by adding a “presents” line to your budget.
 That way, when these expenses do pop up, you’ll be prepared.

 18. Coffee

 There’s nothing wrong with enjoying a pricey latte on the go now and then, as long as it finds a spot in your budget.
-These kinds of little treats can be a good self-care gesture, and budgeting for them properly can be an example of financial self-care.
+These kinds of little treats can be an important part of self-care, and budgeting for them properly can be an example of financial self-care.

 19. Roadside Assistance Costs